pie/.github/README.md

-# Github Workflows for PIE.co.de
+# GitHub Workflows for PIE.co.de

 This repository contains reusable workflows and composite actions for managing repository deployment.